How to setup Flow Styles

 Teach Flow your writing style

 You can help Flow learn your voice by adding writing samples.
-Samples are tied to a specific polish prompt, so Flow uses only the most relevant examples when polishing your text.
+Samples are tied to a specific polish prompt.

-Note: Writing samples are specific to the prompt they were added under.
-Renaming a custom prompt moves its samples with it.
-Deleting a custom prompt or resetting your settings removes its samples — default polish samples are not affected.
-Writing samples sync to your account automatically unless privacy mode is enabled.
+Warning: Writing samples are tied to the prompt they were added under.
+Renaming a custom prompt moves its samples with it, but deleting a custom prompt or resetting your settings removes its samples.
+Samples linked to default polish prompts are not affected.

 Common issues